Aruvaro-Chulvi/OFFLINED/README.md

 ### Q10.
 How do I migrate my data to a new version?
 User data is stored in:
-- `/Offlined/_internal/docs`
-- `/Offlined/_internal/media`
+- `/Offlined/Offlined Data`  (It should be created first time you run the app.)

-Copying these folders into a newer Offlined version will preserve your documents and media.
+Copying these folders into a newer Offlined version will preserve your downloads, documents and media.

 ---